raphaelouthier/raphaelouthier.github.io/content/asm/trk_0_set/index.md

 This essentially means that this LSR trick only works with shifts < 0x40, which mandates a compare + branch to compare.
 Here the compiler was smart enough to detect the range of our set and just added an upper bound comparison.

 {{< alert >}}
-This behavior is different from the behavior of ARMV7's LSR which read the entire byte.
+This behavior is different from the behavior of ARMV7's LSR which reads the entire byte.
 For this architecture, the compare + branch would not be needed.
 Always know the version of the architecture that you're writing your assembly for, otherwise you may end up with surprises.
 {{< /alert >}}

-## Improving it.
+## Improvement : simple fixes.

 Some improvements can still be made to this function :
 - 1 : it loads the constant with two instructions.
 - 2 : it branches at the start of the function, to skip the initial add.
 This is dumb as it causes a branch + the extra x0 add will be executed at each iteration.
 - 3 : the main loop has two branches : we first check that the current char is < 0x20, and then we test if it is in the target set.

 We can update the code the following way :
 - we'll hardcode the constant after the code and do a PC-relative load.
 This may or may not be a good idea as a load may take time, but the PC-local cache line is probably in cache.
 - we will always add 1 to x0 during the ldrb to make the loop more compact, and we will decrement x0 before `ret`.
 This is OK since we only return once but may execute the loop multiple times.

 The third point will be more interesting to update :
 - first, let's note that the bitmask trick works for constants up to 63, due to :
   - the register mask size.
   - the behavior of LSR in aarch64.
 - thus, we can replace the `is <= 0x20` check by a `is < 0x40` check in the code without any change of behavior.
 - this is equivalent to checking that bits 6 and 7 of our character are 0.
 - so now we can rephrase our check : `test that bits 6 and 7 of the character are 0, and that the bitmask shifted by the character value has bit 0 set.`
 - with a CSEL (conditional select) we can rework our assembly to do the following :
   - if bits 6 or 7 of `x1` are set, then store 0 in `x1`.
   - otherwise store the shifted mask in `x1`
   - then, test bit 0 of `x1` and branch back if it is set.